 A quick outing this evening to the neighborhood pond for a little bassin’ using the Rebel Pop-R. Good times!

-Stacey, Joshua, and I made our third fishing trip together to Arcadia Lodge up on Big Turtle Lake.
+Stacey, Joshua, and I made our fourth family vacation/fishing trip together to Arcadia Lodge up on Big Turtle Lake.
 This was probably by far our best trip to Arcadia Lodge!
-We stayed in the Rustic cabin for the first time.
-What was special was we had our own private dock that I could tie our boat to and our very own fire pit to enjoy a bonfire and roast marshmellow every evening.
+We stayed in the Rustic cabin for the second time.

-We really enjoyed our stay, rebooked again for next year and looking forward to coming back!
+We really enjoyed our stay, rebooked again for next year before we left.
+Looking forward to our next trip!